UoMResearchIT/r-tidyverse-intro/_episodes/99-function.md

-## Programming with dplyr
+## Programming with the Tidyverse

 A lot of the "cleverness" of the tidyverse comes from how it handles the values we pass to its functions.
 This lets us write code in a very expressive way (for example, the idea of treating the dplyr pipelines as a sentence consisting of a series of verbs, with the `%>%` operator being read as "and then".)

 Unfortunately this comes at a price when we come to use `dplyr` in our own functions.
-The `dplyr` functions use what is known as Non Standard Evaluation; this means that they don't evaluate their parameters in the standard way that the examples in this episode have used so far.
+The `dplyr` functions use what is known as tidy evaluation (sometimes referred to as non standard evaluation); this means that they don't evaluate their parameters in the standard way that the examples in this episode have used so far.
 This is probably the most complicated concept we will cover today, so please don't worry if you don't "get" it at first attempt.

 We'll illustrate this by way of an example.